Hydra (genus): Feeding

-The mouth of the Hydra is surrounded by four to eight tentacles.
+The mouth of the Hydra is surrounded by tentacles.
 When feeding, Hydra extend their body to maximum length and then slowly extend their tentacles.
 The tentacles of Hydra are extensible and can be four to five times the length of the body.
 To search for prey, Hydra extends its tentacles and slowly maneuvers them, waiting for contact.
 Upon contact with a prey, the stenoteles discharges neurotoxins; the desmonemes on the tentacle (nematocysts) also discharge threads that coil around the prey.
 Most of the tentacles join in the attack within 30 seconds.
 Within two minutes, the tentacles move the prey into the open mouth aperture.
 Within ten minutes, the prey is engulfed and digestion commences.
 A Hydra, with a column length of approximately 3–30 mm when extended and a width of about 1 mm, can stretch its body wall to digest prey more than twice its size.
 After 2–3 days, the indigestible remains will be discharged through the mouth aperture via contractions.